maltehedderich/MLOps/README.md

 # MLOps in the Cloud

 This project was created within the context of the master's thesis "MLOps in the Cloud: Components, Patterns & Best Practices".
-The project serves as an example of the application of the best practices developed on the HashiCorp stack.
+The project serves as an example of the application of the best practices.

 ## Installation

+### Installation of Docker &

+### Installation of HashiCorp Stack

 The easiest way to install the necessary components on MacOS and Linux is via [Homebrew](https://brew.sh/).